December5 , 2023

 Green Stools: More Than Just Grass

-Green feces can signify parasitic infections like giardia.
-However, it could also mean that your dog has ingested a large amount of grass.
-In some cases, a food allergy could be the culprit.
+Green feces could be a sign of parasitic infections like giardia.
+However, it could also signify that your dog has ingested a lot of grass.
+An allergy to food could be the cause in some cases.

 When Stools Reveal More: Parasites and Foreign Objects